QuinnDamerell/OctoPrint-OctoEverywhere/README.md

 ## Features

 - 🚀 Free & full remote access to your OctoPrint portal from everywhere
+- 🤖 **Free & unlimited AI failure detection** that will automatically stop failed prints to save you time and money
 - 📷 Full resolution and frame-rate webcam streaming
 - 📱 Empowers your favorite OctoPrint iOS and Android apps with [remote access](https://octoeverywhere.com/appsetup?source=github_readme)
 - 📺 Live stream your prints to your friends or the entire world with [Live Links](https://octoeverywhere.com/live?source=github_readme)